josephWoodland/Mixed-Origin-MS4/README.md

 - Creating a partner Profile - The application can be sent from the profile section of the app.
 From there the Admin is notified, and then in the Profile in the admin panel the users partner application can be verified, by selecting True on the is_partner section.
 The next time the user navigates to the profile they will be met with a message to complete a Partner profile, they will now have access to be able to add products to there store, and the site.

-- To test the stripe payments please use the following details
+- To test the stripe payments please use the following card details
+    ```
+    Card number 4242424242424242
+    CVC Any 3 digits
+    ```
+    This will test a visa card.
+For more testing options please look at the documentation [here](https://stripe.com/docs/testing)

 - You can only have one partner promoted at anyone time, this can be selected in the admin portal.
 On each partner profile there is a boolean value selector, if this is yes the profile will be promoted on the home page of the website.

+- Tags - Tags must be created in the admin portal by a superuser.

+- Product Creation - You can only create a product if you are logged in as a Partner, if you navigate to your profile and from there product list, here you can add a product to your store.

 <span
 id="future">
 </span>